 ALSO READArmy foils infiltration bid along LoC; 1 more militant killed, toll at 6 Pakistan's plans foiled, says Army after killing 13 terrorists in 96 hours Kashmir crisis: Indian army arrests 12-yr-old PoK boy along LoC in Rajouri Army chief in Jammu for security review in wake of Pakistani violations Young Kashmiri Lieutenant killed by terrorists; army promises retribution

+There has been an increase in the ceasefire violations in the past few months.
 Pakistan troops violated ceasefire 83 times in June and 79 times in the month of May.